 Students have the option to either study on the semester-long programme (Montessori Education for Dementia Certificate Programme), or register for the standalone introductory workshop only.
 Anyone is welcome to register for the introductory workshop without committing to attending the semester long study.
 The College offers to group discounts to care communities that would like to send several staff members to how Montessori can provide an innovative person-centred approach to dementia care.

-Please view the information below regarding the standalone Introductory workshop from the 9th to 11th March 2023.
+Please view the information below regarding the standalone Introductory workshop.
+The workshop will be run again in Spring 2024 (date TBC).

 Understand the real reason why elders become depressed, exit seek, and walk about — and learn the exact steps you can take to prevent these behaviors from happening (instead of simply trying to “manage” them)

 Discover a powerful (and little-known) approach to dementia care that will totally change your perspective on aging and dementia

 Learn the first thing you should do to create a sense of community between staff and residents (it’s not what you think)

 Create an engaging life enrichment program (appropriate for people at a variety of cognitive levels) in a way that transforms the culture of a long-term care center and ultimately frees up staff time dramatically

 Learn the process for changing a ho-hum activity program into a dynamic and engaging person-centered program that keeps people interested and has them coming back for more

 Successfully reduce or eliminate the repetitive questioning behaviors that so often characterize those living with cognitive impairment

 Start using a simple tool for helping people with cognitive impairment participate in meaningful conversations, leading to an improved situation for both the care partner and the person with dementia